• Skip to primary navigation

 Fit woman doing curl biceps exercise with dumbbells in fitness gym center - Female athlete training with her personal trainer building muscle after 40

-• Isolation moves – This is when you will work out 4 to 5 days a week, with each activity commonly targeting two muscle groups.
+• Isolation moves – This is when you work out 4 to 5 days a week, with each activity commonly targeting two muscle groups.
 Many people prefer this method because it is less stressful due to the lighter weight you’ll be using.
-One negative is that you need to find time to work out 4 to 5 times a week.
+One negative is that you need time to work out 4 to 5 times weekly.

-• Entire body split routine – This is where you would do your upper body one day, then your lower body another day, and keep alternating; some people feel like they can give a more intense workout when they split their full-body activities into two different days.
+• Entire body split routine – This is where you would do your upper body one day, then your lower body another, and keep alternating; some people feel like they can give a more intense workout when they split their full-body activities into two different days.

 Isolation routine